Skip to main content

 #

-Teleport defaults to opening several ports (3022-3080), which makes firewall rules tedious.
-I discovered the Multiplexing mode, which solves this with a single port:
+Teleport defaults to opening several ports (3022-3080), which makes firewall rules painful.
+Multiplexing collapses it to a single port:

 # teleport.yaml